 Previous director of pediatric emergency medicine, now director of pediatric emergency medicine research.
-Site PI for the University of Maryland Pediatric Emergency Department in the federally funded Pediatric Emergency Care Applied Research Network (PECARN).
-Also, chair of the Maryland chapter of the American Academy of Pediatrics Committee on Injury, Violence and Poison Prevention (COIVPP) and member of the national committee of COIVPP.
-Former past preseident of the MD AAP and awarded pediatrician of the year from same organization.
+Was site PI for the University of Maryland Pediatric Emergency Department in the federally funded Pediatric Emergency Care Applied Research Network (PECARN).
+Also, chair of the Maryland chapter of the American Academy of Pediatrics Committee on Injury, Violence and Poison Prevention (COIVPP) and past member of the national committee of COIVPP.
+Former past president of the MD AAP and awarded pediatrician of the year from same organization.
 Also Region 3 Pediatric Medical Advisor for the Maryland Institute of Emergency Medical Systems (MIEMSS).

 Lichenstein R, O'Connell K, Funai T, Blumberg S, Shaw K, Ruddy R, Mahajan PV, Chamberlain JM.
 Laboratory Errors in a Pediatric Emergency Department Network: An Analysis of Incident Reports.
 Pediatr Emerg Care.
 2015 Apr 1.
 [Epub ahead of print] PubMed PMID: 25834966.

 Lichenstein R, Magder LS, King RE, King JC Jr. The relationship between influenza outbreaks and acute ischemic heart disease in Maryland residents over a 7-year period.
 J Infect Dis.
 2012 Sep 15;206(6):821-7. doi: 10.1093/infdis/jis435.
 Epub 2012 Jul 12.
 PubMed PMID: 22798684.